eltrino/diamantedesk-documentation/docs/integration/magento.md

 ![DiamanteDesk configuration](img/DiamanteDesk_config.png)
 8. Provide the link to the server in the **Server Address** field.
 9. Click **Check Connection** to make sure that the connection with a server has been successfully made.
 10. If the **Api Credentials** are correct, a new **Branch Configuration** field will be added to the DiamanteDesk configuration.
-Select a default branch from thr **Branch** drop-down list.
+Select a default branch from the **Branch** drop-down list.
 To learn more about branches in DiamanteDesk, see the **Branches** section in User Guide.
 ![](img/magento_branches.png)
 10. Point out whether the footer link to customer support shall be displayed.
 Select **Yes** or **No** option in the **Display footer link** field.
 11. If the footer link shall be displayed, spcify the footer link URL in the field below.